enzonotario/vitepress-openapi/docs/layouts/sidebar.md

                 startsWith: '',

                 /**
-                 * Optionally, you can specify if the sidebar items are collapsable.
+                 * Optionally, you can specify if the sidebar items are collapsible.
 Default is true.
                  */
-                collapsable: true,
+                collapsible: true,

                 /**
                  * Optionally, you can specify a depth for the sidebar items.
 Default is 6, which is the maximum VitePress sidebar depth.